 Past, present, and future of EU sustainability reporting 2

 Scope and timing 3

 Filing requirements of the CSRD 9

 Reporting under the CSRD 10

-Requirement for third-party assurance 16
+Requirement for third-party assurance 18

 What's next?
-18
+19

-Appendix 19
+Appendix 21

-This In the loop was updated in October 2023 to include recent updates including the adoption of the European Sustainability Reporting Standards by the European Commission in July 2023 as well as additional information on available exemptions.
+This In the loop was updated in January 2024 to reflect an adjustment to the scoping thresholds and issuance of draft implementation guidance.
+It was also updated in October and November 2023 to provide recent updates, including the end of the scrutiny period of the European Sustainability Reporting Standards, recent developments at the European Commission, and additional information on available exemptions.
 The transformation of ESG reporting accelerated in 2022 with the release of major proposals in the European Union (EU) and the United States (US), as well as globally by the International Sustainability Standards Board (ISSB).
-Although all of these proposals have the potential to impact multinational companies, the EU's Corporate Sustainability Reporting Directive (CSRD) perhaps requires the most immediate attention.
-Even as companies wait for the SEC proposal to be finalized and to see whether jurisdictions in which they operate will adopt the final IFRS® Sustainability Disclosure Standards, the final reporting directive was published in December 2022 setting forth sustainability reporting requirements that are expected to affect companies worldwide.
-The related sector-agnostic reporting standards, the European Sustainability Reporting Standards (ESRS), were adopted by the European Commission in July 2023, providing further visibility into the extent of the required reporting.
+Although they all have the potential to impact multinational companies, the EU's Corporate Sustainability Reporting Directive (CSRD) perhaps requires the most immediate attention.
+Even as companies wait for the SEC proposal to be finalized and to see whether jurisdictions in which they operate will adopt the final IFRS[®] Sustainability Disclosure Standards, the final reporting directive was published in December 2022 setting forth sustainability reporting requirements that are expected to affect companies worldwide.
+The related sector-agnostic reporting standards, the European Sustainability Reporting Standards (ESRS), were adopted by the European Commission (EC) in July 2023.